nurulc/react-rxinput/README.md

 JavaScript regular expression is great and really fast, and it would be pointless to try to create a RegExp alternative that does the same thing.
 But having said that, this project is a specific use case  - validating input as you type using RegExp.

-I needed a regular expression matcher that would work incrementally; By that I mean that it should let you know if a string matches the beginning part of a regular expression (good so far, but needs more input scenario).
+I needed a regular expression matcher that would work incrementally; by that I mean that it should let you know if a string matches the beginning part of a regular expression (good so far, but needs more input scenario).
 I tried to figure out if that was possible using JavaScript's regular expression matcher.
 I could not figure out any easy to do that.
 I decided that I would write an incremental regular expression matcher.
 I was much more difficult that I expected.
 But I have build an npm package that does perform incremental regular expression matching.

 - npm [incr-regex-package](https://github.com/nurulc/incr-regex-package)